 Once the transfer document is signed, just keep it with the Trust records.

-How to fund a Trust: Bank accounts/other financial accounts
+How to Fund a Trust: Bank Accounts and Other Financial Accounts

 Most bank accounts and financial accounts can be transferred to your Trust.
 Each bank has its own process, so check with yours for information on policies.